 As an active trader, you should choose your Stock Markets wisely.
 If you want to be active (checking your stocks intra-day or daily), it may be wise to trade a stock market that is not in your time zone.

 For example, Mr. Smith has a busy day job and only has time free in the evening.
 Mr. Smith is based in India.
-Typically he would want to trade the Indian Stock Market.
+Typically, he would want to trade in the Indian Stock Market.
 But actually, the European Markets might be a good choice as they open close to the end of his working day.
-Therefore, he can focus his spare time on the stock market in question.
+Therefore, he can focus on the stock market in question.

-If you are a less longer-term investor, then it might be wise to trade the stock market in your time-zone as you may have the advantage of being able to spot successful companies in your country and investigate them further using your “Local Knowledge.”
+If you are a less longer-term investor, trading the stock market in your time zone might be wise.
+You may have the advantage of spotting successful companies in your country and investigating them further using your “Local Knowledge.”

 5. Understand Your Profit Target

 What is your target?
-Active traders should expect higher profits as they spend more time trading the market.
+Active traders should expect higher profits as they spend more time trading.

 Less active traders might expect a slightly lower return as the trade-off for not being as focused.
 But what is a good target?